When to Hire a Custom Applicator vs. Buy Spraying Equipment

 Pros of Hiring a Custom Applicator

-• Cost savings: Hiring a custom applicator can be cost-effective for farmers with smaller operations or those who don't require frequent spraying.
-With this approach, farmers can avoid the upfront costs of purchasing equipment and the ongoing expenses of maintenance and repairs.
+• Cost savings: Hiring a custom applicator can be cost effective if you have a smaller operation or if you don't require frequent spraying.
+With this approach, you can avoid the upfront costs of purchasing equipment and the ongoing expenses of maintenance and repairs.

 • Expertise and experience: Custom applicators are professionals who specialize in spraying and have the necessary knowledge, skills, and experience to ensure accurate and effective application.

-• Time-saving: By hiring a custom applicator, farmers can save time and focus on other farm management tasks, such as harvesting or marketing their crops.
+• Time-saving: By hiring a custom applicator, you can save time and focus on other farm management tasks, such as harvesting or marketing crops.

-• Reduced liability: When hiring a custom applicator, the liability for accidents or other issues during spraying operations typically falls on the applicator, reducing the farmer's potential liability.
+• Reduced liability: When hiring a custom applicator, the liability for accidents or other issues during spraying operations typically falls on the applicator, reducing your potential liability.

 Cons of Hiring a Custom Applicator